renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 helloCeylon.spades_@7265d075
 ```

 That's not cool.
-When you print something, you should expect to some helpful information to show to the user, or just to
+When you print something, you should show some helpful information to the user (or the programmer
-use for debugging your code to make sure it's doing what you think it should.
+debugging the code later).

 Can we fix these problems?
 Sure we can!